 After the introduction to bitcoin, Satoshi Nakamoto finally released the Bitcoin whitepaper in 2009.
 Furthermore, in the whitepaper, he gave full details about how the network works.
 Moreover, it also indicates how it can enhance digital trust.

-In reality, nobody would be in control, so nobody can break others trust.
+In reality, nobody would be in control, so nobody can break others’ trust.
 However, the rein of Satoshi Nakamoto came to an end when he handed the development of the platform to other developers and vanished.

 In reality, even though Satoshi Nakamoto didn’t pursue the development of technology, other developers started to create more blockchain platforms slowly.

-Anyhow in 2010, finally the first bitcoin online purchase happened.
+Anyhow in 2010, finally, the first bitcoin online purchase happened.
 A user bought two pizzas with 10,000 BTC.

 This period in history was by far the most significant as the simple definition of blockchain.
-In reality, Bitcoin was an excellent start for blockchain’s, but many developers felt that it wasn’t enough for new innovation.
+In reality, Bitcoin was an excellent start for blockchain, but many developers felt that it wasn’t enough for new innovation.

-Among them was Vitalik Buterin, who contributed in the Bitcoin codebase.
+Among them was Vitalik Buterin, who contributed to the Bitcoin codebase.
 However, Bitcoin was drastically limited.
 So, the developer started to work on another solution that would be able to form various functions but still contain the peer-to-peer networking system.

-At last, he came up with Ethereum, in 2013 with new additions to the typical bitcoin codebase.
+At last, he came up with Ethereum in 2013 with new additions to the typical bitcoin codebase.
 Furthermore, it was a development that changed the ways of blockchain for good in a simple definition of blockchain history.

-In the meantime, the Bitcoin became so popular that it surpassed $1 Billion in the marketplace.
+In the meantime, Bitcoin became so popular that it surpassed $1 Billion in the marketplace.
 Soon Vitalik released the Ethereum whitepaper.
 And the crowd sale started for funding.
 Anyhow during this definition of blockchain history period, Ethereum managed to get all the funding it needed.